Quick info: What is Temporary Relief?

 One fact about divorces seems to ring true in nearly every case: the divorce process takes time.
 Except perhaps in cases in which both spouses agree to the divorce, have little or no assets and no children, and can agree on every aspect of property division, alimony, and child visitation and support (if the couple does have children), every divorce in Florida will take several weeks – if not months – to finalize.
-When the couple disagree about some aspect of their separation, the process can drag out for a significant period of time.
+When the couple disagrees about some aspect of their separation, the process can drag out for a significant period of time.
 A few of the disagreements couples may have that will prolong a divorce proceeding include disagreements about:

 - Property valuation;